JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7967 days**.

-And here is a just a random fact -  **The Taj Mahal, located in Agra, India, was actually built for use as a tomb by Mogul ruler Shah Jehan for his wife, Arjuman Banu Begum**.
+And here is a just a random fact -  **Fat is important for the development of children and normal growth**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)